Superman: Red Son: Plot

 First Lady Lois Luthor visits Paradise Island to forge an alliance with the Amazon empire, now ruled by an embittered and vengeful Wonder Woman.
 Superman attacks the East Coast, confronting and defeating the Green Lantern Marine Corps, which is led by Colonel Hal Jordan.
 The Amazon forces, commanded by Wonder Woman, attack Superman but are quickly defeated, along with a collection of "super-menaces" (including the Atomic Skull, Parasite, and Doomsday) that Luthor had put together over the years.
 Brainiac's spaceship cuts the U.S. Pacific Fleet to pieces, and the two superbeings meet at the White House.
 They are greeted by Lois Luthor with the last weapon, a small note written by Lex that reads: "Why don't you just put the whole world in a bottle, Superman?".

-Realizing he has meddled in affairs that he had no place in, Superman orders Brainiac to end the invasion.
-Brainiac, however, reveals it has never been under Superman's control, and instead attacks Superman with green radiation.
+Realizing he has meddled in affairs that he had no place in, Superman orders Brainiac to end the invasion, but Brainiac reveals that it has never been under Superman's control, and instead attacks Superman with green radiation.
 Brainiac is shut down from inside by Luthor, who evaded the surgery.
 As the singularities powering Brainiac's ship threaten to collapse, Superman rockets it into space, where it explodes.
-The Earth is saved, but Superman is apparently dead.
+The Earth is saved, but Superman is assumingly dead.

 The Soviet Union falls into chaos, but is soon brought back under control thanks to the Batmen (resistance members who began wearing the costume after Batman's death).
 Luthor integrates many of Superman's and Brainiac's ideas into the new philosophy of "Luthorism" and forms a "Global United States".
 This becomes the defining moment for mankind's future as it enters an unprecedented age of peace and stability.
 A benevolent world government is formed and maintained.
 Luthor presides over a string of scientific achievements, including the curing of all known disease and the colonization of the Solar System.
 Luthor lives for over 1,000 years.

-At Luthor's funeral, it is revealed that Superman survived the explosion of Brainiac's ship and is apparently immortal.
+At Luthor's funeral, it is revealed that Superman survived the explosion of Brainiac's ship and is seemingly immortal.
 Superman attends the funeral wearing a business suit and thick glasses.
-Luthor's widow, Lois, sees this mysterious figure in the crowd and, other than an eerie sense of deja vu, suspects nothing.
+Luthor's widow Lois, unaware that he is Superman, notices him in the crowd and feels a strange sense of déjà vu, but ultimately suspects nothing of it.
 Superman walks quietly away from the ceremony, planning to live among humans rather than ruling over them.